 San Sebastián food, FAQ

-What is the one dish to try in San Sebastián?
+What are the best food neighborhoods in San Sebastián?